dscgt/route_recorder/README.md

 ## Deployment

 The current deployment method builds this Flutter project as a webapp and deploys it with Github Pages.
-Do this with the `web-deploy` branch.
 More information [here](https://flutter.dev/docs/get-started/web#create-and-run) and [here](https://flutter.dev/docs/deployment/web).

 1. Make sure our [private Github repo](https://github.gatech.edu/dscgt/route_recorder_dist) is cloned to your machine
 1. Build this app for the web with `flutter build web`